How to check the local area before buying a house

 Be aware that some postcode areas are larger than others and therefore may show a higher number of crimes.
 The site has a useful tool, which allows you to compare two different postcodes so you can build a better picture.

 The area you intend to move to may have a Facebook page where local issues are discussed.
 There may be a local blog or an events page.

 Obtain a copy of the local newspaper to see if there are any prominent local issues.

 Once you have checked all you can on-line, it is time to research the area in person.

 Visit several times

-What might be a quiet neighbourhood during the day while everyone is at work or school, may change once noisy children are home.
+What might be a quiet neighbourhood during the day while everyone is at work or school, may change once children are home.
 There may be only a few cars on the street during the day, but parking might be a problem in the evening.

 Traffic volumes on local roads can change dramatically during the rush hour, so plan a visit that coincides with the early morning or the evening commute.